 All Escrow companies in California can be classified into two basic categories: “Licensed” or “Controlled”.
 Oakwood Escrow is a “Licensed” company, which holds the strictest type of regulation.

-A “Licensed” Escrow company is regulated by the Department of Corporations (DOC), where a “Controlled” Escrow company is a non-licensed business that can be owned by various entities.
+A “Licensed” Escrow company is regulated by the Department of Business Oversight (DBO), where a “Controlled” Escrow company is a non-licensed business that can be owned by various entities.
 These types of companies have requirements and regulations that vary vastly.

 At Oakwood Escrow we take pride in the fact that we are different.
 As an Independent “Licensed” Escrow company we always have your best interest at hand.
 We are not tied or affiliated to a Title company, Bank, Lender or a Savings & Loans company.

-The Department of Corporations (DOC) requires these regulations for us in which a “controlled” company does not have to adhere to.
+Department of Business Oversight (DBO) requires these regulations for us in which a “controlled” company does not have to adhere to.
 We are required to have a certification program for all employees, fingerprinting and background checks, minimum of two audits a year, Escrow manager on site with at least 5 years of experience, and a $5 million fidelity bond.